Thursday, December 7, 2023

 1. Leopards

-Yala is the place for the elusive leopards and the park earned a reputation as one of the best places on Earth to spot these magnificent big cats.
+Yala is the place for the Sri Lankan leopards and the park earned a reputation as one of the best places on Earth to spot these magnificent big cats.

 1. Elephants